muratkrdl/ZigZag/README.md

 # Zig-Zag

-Our goal in the game is to increase our score and stay on the platform
+The goal in the game is to increase the score and stay on the platform

 With each click, the ball changes direction and its speed increases by 1 percent

-Each platform we pass earns us 1 point
+Crossing a platform earns the player a point

 Falling off the platform means game over